 Finding out you have cancer can be overwhelming.
-At Washington Hospital,
+At Washington Health,

 we have someone that can help you every step of the way.
 You are not alone,